Photo of Kim Addonizio

 Niki Van Duren

-Niki Van Duren (HR Administrative Coordinator) comes to us with much experience in leave programs, recruitment, HRIS systems, and administrative generalist duties.
+Niki Van Duren (Data and Donor Relations Manager) comes to us with much experience in leave programs, recruitment, HRIS systems, and administrative generalist duties.
 Most recently hailing from Portland, Niki has been in Port Townsend since early 2020.
 She is drawn to Centrum’s art programs, particularly the writer’s programs.

 Photo of Sachal Vasandani